 So you see the potential of IoT in the automotive sector is penetrating day by day.
 The staggering IoT use cases in the Automotive Sector are deeply transforming the industry.
 Each manufacturer can benefit from the automotive ecosystem with a clear and well-thought-out IoT strategy.

 And IoT is no longer an option or seemingly a good opportunity to grasp but a necessity for all the drivers in the car industry if they are willing to stay in the race.

-Thanks to the IoT technologies, there has been a rapid development in innovative and advanced solutions such as navigation & telematics, connected car, Advanced Driver-Assistance Systems (ADAS), predictive maintenance, in-vehicle infotainment systems, Vehicle-to-Vehicle (V2V) applications and Vehicle to Infrastructure (V2I) applications.
+Thanks to IoT technologies, there has been a rapid development in innovative and advanced solutions such as navigation & telematics, connected car, Advanced Driver-Assistance Systems (ADAS), predictive maintenance, in-vehicle infotainment systems, Vehicle-to-Vehicle (V2V) applications, and Vehicle to Infrastructure (V2I) applications.